 Because PIP doesn’t assign fault for an accident, only no-fault states require it.
 There are 12 true no-fault states (plus Puerto Rico).
 In these states, fault isn’t assigned to one person in a collision.
 Instead, everyone is responsible for their own vehicles and injuries.
 Most no-fault states mandate PIP and restrict when one driver can sue another because of an accident.

 That doesn’t mean you never can sue another driver following an accident in these states.
 You just have to make sure yours is one of small number of acceptable situations.
-For example, the Insurance Information Institute says that people in no-fault states can sue when an accident results in death, catastrophic injury, or extreme medical bills.
+The Insurance Information Institute says that people in no-fault states can sue when accidenta result in death, catastrophic injury, or extreme medical bills.

 And then there are a few “choice” states that allow people to choose whether they go with no-fault or tort law.
 (There are some “add-on” states, too, which let people add PIP to their policies even if they live in a tort state.)